“The way I was trained up, reporters went toward the story, just as firemen rush toward the fire.”

 Bowden made a name for himself as an investigative journalist, covering the violence and desperation on the U.S./Mexico border.

-He didn’t shy from telling dark stories of how NAFTA, globalization and the drug wars had created one of the deadliest places on the planet.
+He didn’t shy from telling dark stories of how NAFTA, globalization, and the drug wars had created one of the world’s deadliest places.

 Charles Bowden also wanted to know what created such conditions.
 And he could be caustic at times, especially toward politicians and the media.